benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-12-15-functor-functors.md

 This `Applicative` instance has no compatible `Monad` instance.

-To get started, we'll build a library for validation processes which examine a single field of a record at a time.
-Later we can extend it to support context-sensitive validation rules like "the format of the card number must match the card type".
+We'll build a library for validation processes which examine a single field of a record at a time.
 A validation rule for a field typed `a` is a function which takes an `a` and returns a `Validation e a`.

 ```haskell
 newtype Validator e a = Validator { runValidator :: a -> Validation e a }